Juvenile Defense Lawyer Linn, MO

 If you have been charged with a serious crime as a juvenile, you need to have a conversation with a defense attorney in Linn, MO as soon as possible.
 The Combs Waterkotte legal team is available for free case reviews at (314) 900-HELP or by contacting us online.

-Under RSMo. § 211.071, a juvenile court judge decides whether you will be tried as an adult based on the charges, your record, and after a hearing.
-The judge will consider the seriousness of the charges, whether the community needs to be protected from you, whether the crime involved force or violence, harm inflicted on others, your history of of breaking the law, and your age.
+According to RSMo. § 211.071, a juvenile court judge decides whether you will be tried as an adult based on the charges, your record, and following a hearing.
+The judge will consider the seriousness of the charges, whether the community needs to be protected from you, the presence of force or violence in the crime, harm inflicted on others, whether you have a record of breaking the law, and your age.

-If you are tried as an adult, our Linn criminal defense lawyers will vigorously work to establish your innocence.
-Yet, if you are found guilty, there are several things that could happen.
-You might receive probation for a second chance, spend time in a detention facility followed by transfer to an adult prison, or, in the worst-case scenario, face immediate placement in an adult prison.
+If you are tried as an adult, our Linn criminal defense attorneys will vigorously work to establish your innocence.
+However, if you are found guilty, there are a variety of things that could happen.
+You could be placed on probation and given a second chance.
+You may spend some time in a detention facility and then later be sent to an adult prison.
+Or, in the worst-case situation, you may be immediately sent to an adult prison.

-Finding the right juvenile defense lawyer is crucial for ensuring a fair and equitable outcome for young individuals entangled in the legal system in Linn or elsewhere in Missouri.
-With adept legal representation, juveniles in Linn, MO stand a better chance at rehabilitation and a successful future.
+Finding the right juvenile defense lawyer is paramount to securing a fair and just resolution for juveniles navigating the Linn or Missouri legal system.
+With adept legal representation, juveniles in Linn, MO can have a fighting chance at rehabilitation and a successful future.

-We understand the unique challenges and pressures faced by today’s youth, and we use this knowledge for your benefit.
+We recognize the pressures and challenges of being a kid these days, and we use this knowledge for your benefit.
 At Combs Waterkotte, we ardently advocate for our clients, irrespective of the severity of their charges.
-Give us a call immediately at (314) 900-HELP or reach out to us for a free, no-obligation case review.
+Call us now at (314) 900-HELP or contact us for a free, commitment-free consultation.